StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 To handle more streams or to reduce detection latency, the service can be scaled.
 If you want to find out how to scale the service, contact [StackState support](https://support.stackstate.com/hc/en-us).

-The anomaly detection Kubernetes service is stateless and survives restarts.
+The AAD Kubernetes service is stateless and survives restarts.
 It can be relocated on a different Kubernetes node or bounced.
 To take full advantage of this capability it is recommended to run the service on low cost AWS Spot Instances and Azure Low Priority VM.

 ## Install